State Taxes on Social Security Benefits

 Frequently Asked Questions

-Will my Social Security benefits be taxed if I move to a different state?
+Will my benefits be taxed if I move to a different state?

 Does my state tax Social Security the same way the federal government does?

-No. Each state that taxes Social Security has its own rules, thresholds, and exemptions that are different from the federal formula.
-Some states use your federal AGI, others use state-specific income measures.
-The exemption thresholds and deduction amounts vary widely between states.
+No. Each of the 8 taxing states has its own rules and thresholds, different from the federal formula.
+Some start from your federal AGI, others use their own income measures.

 Learn More